copperwater/xNetHack/doc/xnh-changelog-8.0.md

   obtuse rn2 statements.
 - ceiling_exists() is no longer a function.
 It is back to has_ceiling(&u.uz).
 - Award an extended achievement for killing every archfiend.
+- Move the logic of choosing a special fruit name for a holiday into a new function maybe_festive_fruit().